top of page

 How much of Russkiy Mir politics can be attributed to personally held beliefs by Putin some still wish to claim is unknown.
 Whether these are his true convictions, or a convenient propaganda tool useful for mobilizing the populace around his policy prescriptions is irrelevant.

 What matters: the effects these policy prescriptions have on the real world.
-So far, Putinism, Russkiy Mir deployed in Chechnya and Ukraine have amounted to genocide.
+So far, Russkiy Mir as deployed in Ukraine, and Chechnya before it, have amounted to genocide.

 Ukrainian nationalism, identity, history, culture, language, and values, including Ukraine’s various ethnicities as Ukrainians, are all direct threats to reclaiming Kyiv as a neo-colonial, imperial asset.